This website contains images of people who have passed away.

 Acknowledgements in plaques, signs, and email signatures

-The acknowledgement of Formally Recognised Traditional Owners on plaques, signs, and email signatures should follow the same steps as an Acknowledgement of Traditional Owners.
+The Acknowledgement of Traditional Owners on plaques, signs, and email signatures are no different.

-You should cross-check the location of the plaque, sign, or building with the map to see if there is a Formally Recognised Traditional Owner corporation for that place.
+You should cross-check the location of the plaque, sign, or building in the map above to see if there is a formally recognised Traditional Owner corporation for that place.